ju1ce/April-Tag-VR-FullBody-Tracker/README.md

+## This guide is relavant to the v0.4 version only!

+If you want to use the latest beta (which you should, it works better), refer to the [wiki](https://github.com/ju1ce/April-Tag-VR-FullBody-Tracker/wiki).

 ## This tutorial is also availible in the folowing languages:

 - ![汉语 (Simplified Chinese)](https://github.com/ju1ce/April-Tag-VR-FullBody-Tracker/blob/master/%E7%AE%80%E4%BD%93%E4%B8%AD%E6%96%87%E6%95%99%E7%A8%8B%EF%BC%88SimplifiedChineseTutorial%EF%BC%89.md)

 # April-Tag-VR-FullBody-Tracker

 Full-body tracking in VR using AprilTag markers.

 This is my second attempt at creating a full-body tracking system using fiducial markers.
 This should enable people to get fullbody tracking for free, using only a phone and some cardboard.
 It is possible to get pretty good tracking with trackers of sizes as small as 10cm and a PS eye camera of 640x480 resolution.
 Increasing the marker size or using a higher resolution and faster phone camera further improves tracking.